RickyJ1337/cse15l-lab-reports/lab-report-week-5.md

 For this lab report, I will be using the `grep` command with 3 different variations.
 Assume all commands are within the `./technical` directory.

 ## -r
+The `-r` variant of the `grep` command allows you to search all files within the working directory and all of its sub-directories.
 ```
 grep -r "oxi"
 .